Creamerie: Season 1

+Season 2

 Production

+NZ On Air announced funding for the series in May 2019.
 Filming began in and around the Auckland region, including West Auckland, in 2020, but was paused after six weeks when lockdowns for the COVID-19 pandemic began.
 Filming resumed with the implementation of masks, social distancing, and other precautions, and was completed in September 2020.

-In May 2022, Creamerie was renewed for a second season.
-Filming for Season 2 occurred from October 2022 to February 2023.
+In May 2022, Creamerie was renewed for a second season, which filmed from October 2022 to February 2023.
+This second season was released domestically on July 14, with Australian and US release dates later in the summer.

 Reception

 Since the programme's premiere it has received critical acclaim, with critics praising the programme's humour, casting, unique premise, and for the programme's ability to maintain a deft balance between its humorous and dramatic aspects.
 Positive comparisons were made to Y: The Last Man and The Handmaid's Tale; with many critics calling the programme an inversion of the latter.
 Although recurring criticisms of the programme was that it needed to put a bit more emphasis on its dramatic moments given the nature of the story it is trying to tell and that it needed to provide more backstory.

-Writing for The Sydney Morning Herald, Kylie Northover called Creamerie "masterful, with deadpan humour and a terrific cast."James Croot of Stuff NZ wrote a glowing review, stating "Creamerie delivers full-bodied and flavoured, adult humour with no trace of cheese."
+Writing for The Sydney Morning Herald, Kylie Northover called Creamerie "masterful, with deadpan humour and a terrific cast."
+James Croot of Stuff NZ wrote a glowing review, stating "Creamerie delivers full-bodied and flavoured, adult humour with no trace of cheese."
 Chelsea McLaughlin from Mamamia gave the programme a positive review writing that "Creamerie builds a fascinating world and introduces us to three incredibly real, well-rounded characters in Alex, Jamie and Pip.
 It tackles some really dark topics and seems to know exactly when to lean in and lean out of its hilarity... but you'll be left thinking about it long after the final credits."
-In her rave review from Screenhub, Mel Campbell said "The plotting is surprisingly suspenseful, whipping up dollops of twists in every episode....
+In her rave review from ScreenHub, Mel Campbell said, "The plotting is surprisingly suspenseful, whipping up dollops of twists in every episode....
 Ultimately, this speculative treat is intellectually substantial – and emotionally satisfying."

+In his commendatory second season review critic Mike Hale from The New York Times said "What distinguishes “Creamerie” is how seamlessly it incorporates the raunchy, silly, casually comic vibe of those online shorts (along with their female point of view) into a sci-fi-series framework.
+It’s a clever but unassuming show, which is why its package of laughs, sentiment, consciousness raising and low-budget Saturday-serial action has considerable appeal."
+He went on to praise actress Tandi Wright's performance stating that her acting was "Excellent".

+Awards

 Creamerie won the NZ On Air Best Drama Series award at the 2021 New Zealand Television Awards.